DataDog/datadog-agent/pkg/collector/corechecks/cluster/ksm/kubernetes_state.md

 : The number of updated replicas per StatefulSet.
 Tags:`kube_namespace` `kube_stateful_set` (`env` `service` `version` from standard labels).

 `kubernetes_state.hpa.count`
 : Number of horizontal pod autoscaler.
-Tags: `kube_namespace` `horizontalpodautoscaler`
+Tags: `kube_namespace`.

 `kubernetes_state.hpa.min_replicas`
 : Lower limit for the number of pods that can be set by the autoscaler, default 1.
 Tags:`kube_namespace` `horizontalpodautoscaler`.